arshad0220/TweetHub/README.md

-# Build and Deploy: TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel (2023)
+# Twitter Clone with React, Tailwind, Next, Prisma, MongoDB, NextAuth & Vercel (2023)

-We are going to learn funcionalities such as:
+Welcome to our Twitter clone project!
+In this project, we'll explore a variety of functionalities, including:

 - Authentication system
 - Notification system